 As an industrial engineer, I was assigned to two machining departments that fed parts to the engine assembly line – blocks and connecting rods.
 There was one block per engine, and there were eight rods per engine.
 Even with all of our quality problems, I'm certain each engine left the plant with eight rods.

-For those who aren’t familiar with a rod, the ones we made looked roughly like what’s pictured below (without digital camera phones, yet alone any cell phones, in those days, I don’t have my own pictures).
-These were good solid hunks of metal (solid enough that one hourly employee assaulted another employee with one once).
+For those who aren't familiar with a rod, these were good solid hunks of metal (solid enough that one hourly employee assaulted another employee with one once).

 Now, when I say we “fed” parts to the assembly line, that was certainly the intent and the goal.
 We were supposed to have plenty of inventory sitting there after our department, a “buffer,” so that the assembly line wasn't “starved.”

-The rods would sit on racks that looked something like this, waiting to be consumed by the assembly line a few hundred yards away.
+The rods would sit on racks, waiting to be consumed by the assembly line a few hundred yards away.

 If we had enough rods on hand, everything was fine.
 We'd pretty much be left alone – me, the process engineer, the hourly workers, the “team coordinator,” etc.

 In this plant, “Team Coordinator” was a new term given to what used to be called a “Foreman.”
 There was a different title because our factory had a slightly different union contract, under a well-intended “Livonia Philosophy,” which was essentially the Deming Philosophy… except we didn't really practice it anymore and the philosophy was ironically just a bunch of posters and slogans that remained.

 The “Team Coordinator” title was supposed to imply a number of things.
 Namely, that the department was supposed to be a team and the Foreman, I mean TC, was supposed to, I don't know, coordinate somehow.